Sparse is Enough in Fine-tuning Pre-trained Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable performance across various tasks.
-With the prevalent pre-training-fine-tuning paradigm, LLMs can be effectively adapted to the specific downstream domain.
-As the sizes of pre-trained language models (PLMs) scale up, e.g. GPT-3\cite{brown2020language} with 175 billion parameters, fine-tuning all the parameters (full fine-tune) has been prohibitively expensive.
-Therefore, toward efficient adaptation from PLMs to the downstream tasks, several parameter-efficient fine-tuning methods have been proposed, which can match the performance close to or even surpass that of full fine-tuning with a relatively low costs. \\ Although these methods have demonstrated their effectiveness to some extent and have been widely applied, the underlying principles are still unclear.
-These methods differ in terms of the selection of trainable parameters and the structure of the trainable modules, but the essence is to train a small set of parameters in order to lead the pre-trained model towards a relatively optimal minimum in downstream domains.
-This is consistent with \cite{li2018measuring} that over-parameterized networks have a lower intrinsic dimension, i.e. they can achieve 90\% or even 100\% of the full parameter performance by training only fewer parameters than the full parameter, which is the source of LoRA's motivation.
-This has also been verified by numerous PEFT methods, where just fine-tuning a fairly small parameter (e.g. 0.5\% of the full parameter) can allow the pre-trained model to be effectively adapted to downstream tasks. \\ Even though we recognize that the intrinsic dimension of the over-parameterized model is small, in intuition, it is not straightforward to select the correct, appropriate subspace to represent the information of the full space.
-The existing PEFT methods all go about constructing the subspace heuristically.
-A unified perspective on the mainstream PEFT methods is given in \cite{he2022unified} which argues that from a functional perspective, these methods can all be seen as the form of $down\ projection\to non-linearity\to up\ projection$.
-To this end, a natural question is:
+With the prevalent pre-training-fine-tuning paradigm, Large Language Models (LLMs) pre-trained on a internet-scale corpus can be effectively adapted to the specific downstream domains.
+However, as the number of parameters in large language models increases, fine-tuning all parameters is prohibitively expensive.
+Toward efficient adaptation from pre-trained LLMs to downstream tasks, several parameter-efficient fine-tuning methods have been proposed \cite{houlsby2019parameter,ben-zaken-etal-2022-bitfit,li2021prefix,hu2021lora,zhang2023adaptive,dettmers2024qlora}, which can achieve the performance close to or even surpass that of full fine-tuning with lower costs. \\ Although these methods have demonstrated their effectiveness to some extent and have been widely applied, the underlying principles are still unclear and the selection of trainable modules are typically heuristically. \citet{li2018measuring} points out that over-parameterized networks have a lower intrinsic dimension, i.e. they can achieve 90\% or even 100\% of the full parameter performance by training only fewer parameters than the full parameter, which is the motivation of LoRA \cite{hu2021lora}.
+A natural question is: